Is a Long Layover in Dubai Worth it?

 Never Mind our Culture

 Perhaps everyone in Dubai is on their phone to escape the misery they feel.
-It didn’t matter if it was expat, tourist, or local.
+It didn’t matter if it was an expat, tourist, or local.
 Every single person you passed had their head down staring at the glow or was shamelessly taking a selfie.
 I found it vomit inducing really.
 We spent 40 hours in this country observing people absorbed in their electronics.

 Squirrel and I went searching for any type of Emirati culture left to the naked eye.
 Perhaps the souks?
 Wrong again!
 People touted at us incessantly.
 Louis Vuitton?
 Fake Rolex?
 Cologne?
 No. We stopped for a brief moment to step aside and figure out where we were in relation to the Metro.
 Immediately, a man descended upon us, throwing his phone right up next to mine swiping through all the stellar counterfeit goods he was selling.
 Zero respect towards us or our conversation.
 I do not want your junk, could you please go away?
 His answer was no, he just kept standing there touting at us.

-Basically the message this place sends is to buy things or get out.
+Basically, the message this place sends is to buy things or get out.
 There is no warm welcome.
 There is no friendly hello.
 Not even a “this is who we are.”
 Just buy?
 No?
 Leave.

 So Why Did I Go?

-Honestly, I wanted to travel to Dubai, see for myself and make my own judgement call.
+Honestly, I wanted to travel to Dubai, see for myself and make my own judgment call.
 A part of me felt maybe things are different.
 Perhaps all of the negative press stemmed from the tensions between the Islamic and Western world.
 Again I am mistaken, it’s got nothing to do with any of that – Dubai simply is not fake about being fake.

 Dubai was my first trip to the Middle East and I thought it might be a good introduction to spend a long layover in Dubai.
 Dip my feet in, get a taste.
 This is truly a shame.
 I’m an open minded individual who has lived in a Muslim country and always had a curiosity for the Arab world.
 I don’t believe in the American ignorance towards other cultures and I believe in breaking that barrier.
 I hope that once I put this bad taste out of my mouth I’ll be able to give the Middle East another try.